Ziggiphase001/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 C program returns length of a string
 C program that prints tring followed by a new line
-Add C program prints string in reverse followed by a string
+Add C program prints string in reverse followed by a string C program to reverse a string
+C program prints all character of a string